 Before starting banging your head check if the device is detected by your laptop.
-Go to About this Mac then check USB tab in system report.
+Go to About this Mac then check the USB tab in system report.

 If you see something like the above picture we are ready to go, otherwise get the cable replaced or get a new one.
 In my case, I had to purchase three adapters to get one functional.

-After reading lots of how-to tutorials regarding this issue with Mac OS El Captain and Yosemite I came to know the problem have something to do with SIP (System Integrity Protection).
+After reading lots of how-to tutorials regarding this issue with Mac OS El Captain and Yosemite I came to know the problem has something to do with SIP (System Integrity Protection).
 So without wasting time, I disabled it and restarted the machine.
 With full excitement, I went to network preferences and clicked the + button, but there was no USB Ethernet interface listed.
 If you want to give it a try, follow the steps mentioned below.

 How to Disable System Integrity Protection in Mac OS:

 - Restart your laptop and wait till the keyboard and display become completely black.
-Press and hold down command(⌘) + R button to start recovery mode.
+Press and hold down the command(⌘) + R button to start recovery mode.

-- Open terminal from “Utilities” option.
+- Open terminal from the “Utilities” option.

 - Type csrutil disable and restart the device.